 Order Consultation for Spedra

 Spedra is an erectile dysfunction medication.
 It works in a similar way to other PDE5-inhibitors used to treat erectile problems and it is a prescription-only medication.

-To place an order, fill in our brief questionnaire and one of our doctors will check to make sure the medication is suitable for you.
-They will then issue your prescription to a local pharmcy in Ireland or your home address.
+To place an order, fill in our brief questionnaire, and one of our doctors will check to make sure the medication is suitable for you.
+They will then issue your prescription to a local pharmacy in Ireland or your home address.
+Alternatively, you can choose to have your medication delivered directly to your door.

 A consultation for erectile dysfunction treatment prescription costs €21.50.